 Our Prop 64 Gun Rights Restoration Fee

-Unless your record reveals some sort of problem that makes your case more complex that most, we charge a flat fee of $1,750 to petition to reduce your felony marijuana conviction under Prop64.
+Unless your record reveals some sort of problem that makes your case more complex than most, we charge a flat fee of $1,750 to petition to reduce your felony marijuana conviction under Prop64.

 This fee is rock solid.
 We never hit you with surprise extra costs.
 Your fee covers everything, from start to finish of your case, including any and all court hearings (we handle them for you), any and all filing fees and the costs of serving all parties.